feinheit/zipfelchappe/docs/payment_provider.rst

 your site already online and working on the sandbox before you should submit to x.com

+more :ref:`paypal`

 Postfinance
 -----------

 Postfinance is not a classical crowdfunding payment provider but very common in Switzerland.
 You find their offers https://www.postfinance.ch/en/biz/prod/eserv/epay.html

+Postfinance only offers Postcard by default.
+To be able to accept credit cards with Postfinance, you need an additional contract with a credit card provider such as Aduno.

 When you configure this provider, make sure that: